Technology

 There are many ways to save energy and money in your home.
 Some, such as draught proofing and fitting energy-saving light bulbs, are cheap and easy to do.

-Loft insulation and cavity wall insulation are relatively straightforward to install and will yield bigger savings:
+Loft insulation and cavity wall insulation are relatively straightforward to install and will yield bigger savings.
+Solid wall insulation is more expensive, but the long-term savings can be even greater.
+Select your home type in the graphic below to see your estimated savings per year for different types of insulation:

-- Adding 270mm of loft insulation to a typical home with no loft insulation could cut heating bills by up to £140 a year.

-- Cavity wall insulation will save you up to £160 a year.
+If your home is already well-insulated, fitting a modern condensing boiler is pricey but replacing an old boiler with a modern one with heating controls could save you £210 per year (in a three-bedroom house).

 Compare and switch suppliers